- About LogicMonitor

 Restoring a Device

-When a device is deleted, it will be held in the Recently Deleted folder for seven days.
-During this time, users with manage permissions on the root directory (typically administrators), have the ability to restore the deleted device and all its data.
-(Deleted device groups are also held in the Recently Deleted folder; see Deleting Device Groups for more information on deleting device groups.)
+When a device is deleted, it will be held in the Recently Deleted folder, which dynamically appears at the top of the device listing in the Resources tree, for seven days.
+During this time, users with manage permissions on the Resources tree root directory (typically administrators), have the ability to restore the deleted device and all its data.
+(Deleted device groups are also held in the Recently Deleted folder; see Deleting and Restoring Device Groups for more information on deleting device groups.)

 Note: Cloud devices that have the automatically delete terminated aws/azure resources option configured are NOT recoverable.